Music of India: Hindustani music

-The tradition of Hindustani music dates back to Vedic times where the hymns in the Sama Veda, an ancient religious text, were sung as Samagana and not chanted.
+The tradition of Hindustani music dates back to Vedic times where the hymns in the Samaveda, an ancient religious text, were sung as Samagana and not chanted.
 It diverged from Carnatic music around the 13th–14th centuries CE, primarily due to Islamic influences.
-Developing a strong and diverse tradition over several centuries, it has contemporary traditions established primarily in India but also in Pakistan and Bangladesh.
+Developed over several centuries, it has contemporary traditions established primarily in India but also in Pakistan and Bangladesh.
 In contrast to Carnatic music, the other main Indian classical music tradition originating from the South, Hindustani music was not only influenced by ancient Hindu musical traditions, historical Vedic philosophy and native Indian sounds but also enriched by the Persian performance practices of the Mughals.
 Classical genres are dhrupad, dhamar, khyal, tarana and sadra, and there are also several semi-classical forms.

 The root of the name C(K)arnatic music is derived from Sanskrit.
 Karnam means ears and Atakam means that which is sweet or that which lingers on.